nickbabcock/collectd-rust-plugin/README.md

 - 150ns to create a `ValueList` for plugins that write values

 Unless you are reporting or writing millions of metrics every interval (in which case you'll most likely hit an earlier snap), you'll be fine.

+## Plugins

+Do you use collectd-rust-plugin?
+Feel free to add your plugin to the list.

+- [pg-collectd](https://github.com/nickbabcock/pg-collectd): An alternative and opinionated postgres collectd writer